ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 # Introduction to the RingCentral Social Messaging APIs

+{! mdx_includes/social-messaging-beta-notice.md !}

 ## Overview

-RingCentral Social Messaging is an integrated social networking platform that consolidates various popular social media sites such as WhatsApp, Facebook, LinkedIn, and others into a centralized social messaging hub.
+RingCentral Social Messaging is an integrated social networking platform that consolidates various popular social/business messaging apps like WhatsApp, Apple messages for business, etc and social media websites such as Facebook, Instagram, Twitter and others into a centralized social messaging hub.
 Its primary aim is to offer RingCentral business customers an outstanding social media marketing solution.

-Any RingCentral customer with RingCX (formerly known as Engage Digital) and MVP accounts will gain access to the Social Messaging platform through APIs.
+Any RingCentral [RingEX customer](https://www.ringcentral.com/office/plansandpricing.html) can access the Social Messaging platform through our open APIs.
 This enables RingCentral customers to either develop stand-alone applications or seamlessly integrate the social messaging service into their existing products, thereby enhancing user experience and productivity.

 The Social Messaging API set is a part of the RingCentral API platform.
 Thus, building a social messaging application that would invoke the APIs will require an application registration on the RingCentral developer portal.
 If you're unfamiliar with RingCentral application development, please consult [the developer guide](https://developers.ringcentral.com/guide/applications) for assistance and guidance.
-To access the social messaging features via APIs, the application must be assigned the 'social-messaging' app scope, along with any other app scopes required to access other the MVP platform features.
+To access the social messaging features via APIs, the application must be assigned the 'social-messaging' app scope, along with any other app scopes required to access other the RingEX platform features.

 With access to the Social Messaging APIs, developers can:

-* Build an application that allows an MVP user (a user extension with a RingCentral MVP license is required) to send and receive messages via a single or multiple connected channels.
+* Build an application that allows an RingEX user (a user extension with a RingCentral RingEX license) to send and receive messages via a single or multiple connected channels.
-* Build an application that allows multiple MVP users to share an inbox (shared inbox) that all can send and receive messages over social channels using the same phone number.
+* Build an application that allows multiple RingEX users to share an inbox (shared inbox) that all can send and receive messages over social channels using the same phone number.
 * Build an application that reads the messaging contents from connected channels for compliance or archiving purpose or even for content analytics.

 !!!
 Note